 TSAGT is open for new contracts

-An eligible User Choice PQS can submit a request for TSAGT Program funding any time during the year.
+An eligible User Choice SAS can submit a request for TSAGT Program funding any time during the year.
 It is as simple as completing a brief online form.

 How to request funding

-Prior to submitting your request for funding, it is important you read the TSAGT Program Policy and TSAGT Program VET Services Agreement to understand program requirements and your responsibilities as a TSAGT Program provider in Queensland.
+Prior to submitting your request for funding, it is important you read the TSAGT Program Policy to understand program requirements and your responsibilities as a TSAGT Program provider in Queensland.

-After receiving your request for TSAGT Program funding, the department will acknowledge receipt of your email, review your funding request and notify you of the outcome within three weeks.
+After receiving your request for TSAGT Program funding, the department will acknowledge receipt of your email, review your funding request and notify you of the outcome.

 Frequently asked questions